• Skip to primary navigation

 pinterest pin: silver platter topped with 8 aebleskiver pancakes and a little bowl of strawberry jam in the middle

-Aebleskiver are spherical pancakes from Denmark.
+Aebleskiver (pronounced eb-el-skee-ver) are spherical pancakes from Denmark.
 Fun to make and extremely fun to eat, aebleskiver are popular in Denmark, especially around the Christmas Holidays when they're sprinkled with powdered sugar and served for breakfast or dessert.
 Aebleskiver are a wonderful holiday treat and the aebleskiver pan makes a great holiday gift!

 silver platter with chocolate filled aebleskiver pancake balls

-Do you remember the first time you were struck with the magic of cooking.
-For me it was the first time I scrambled eggs.
-I remember being totally mesmerized as I watched the goopy yellow liquid almost instantly transform into scrambled eggs as it hit the hot pan.
+Do you remember the first time you were struck with the magic of cooking?
+For me it was the first time I made scrambled eggs.
+I remember being totally mesmerized as I watched the goopy yellow liquid almost instantly transform as it hit the hot pan.
 I wanted to make scrambled eggs for everyone - all the time.
-That's how I feel about aebleskiver.
-It's like magic the way they form into perfect spheres.

 platter of Danish aebleskiver pancake balls sprinkled with powdered sugar